127 Hours (soundtrack): Reception

 Margaret Wappler, in the review published in Los Angeles Times, said that "In his last movie, Slumdog Millionaire, director Danny Boyle showed a sophisticated sense of how music and image can intertwine and intensify each other.
 With his latest, 127 Hours, he proves his skill again, reenlisting composer A.R.
 Rahman, who won two Academy Awards for his racing, kinetic score to Boyle's violent fairy tale set in Mumbai, India."

 Daniel Schweiger of Film Music Magazine said that "Danny Boyle and A.R.
 Rahman are going for a far more interior moment of transcendence, one that tells us the often-awful fight for life is more than worth it- especially in this haunting fever dream that take a filmmaker and musician to new heights while pondering their way out of a man's darkest hours."

 The review published by Christian Clemmensen at Filmtracks commented that "Whether or not you can stomach this film or its equally challenging album, the music serves as even more evidence that the diversity of Rahman's talents can compete favourably in an otherwise arguably stale film scoring environment in the United States."

 Jonathan Broxton of Movie Music UK gave a favourable review and called the score an "unconventional one".
 He also praised Rahman for his ability to score in multiple genres.

 Director Shekhar Kapur, after a special screening of the movie, commented through Twitter that "Rahman's score adds depth to Danny Boyle's deft and energetic direction in 127 hours.
 Rahman certainly deserves another Oscar for 127 hours, Danny Boyle and Rahman are proving to be a great combination."

-Aron Ralston, on whom the movie is based, praised Rahman for the music and posted a hand-written note on Facebook and Twitter, which reads:
+Aron Ralston, on whom the movie is based, praised Rahman for the music and posted a hand-written note on Facebook and Twitter.